ItsBranK/UE3SDKGenerator/README.md

 ### About

 A modern C++17 Unreal Engine 3 SDK generator, originally based off of TheFeckless's UE3 SDK Generator.

-This project is not fully complete yet, if you encounter any bugs please create a new issue [here](https://github.com/ItsBranK/UE3SDKGenerator/issues).
+~~This project is not fully complete yet, if you encounter any bugs please create a new issue [here](https://github.com/ItsBranK/UE3SDKGenerator/issues).~~

+UPDATE: I will no longer be adding or improving any features, please do not create a new issue unless there is some big boy issue that really needs to get fixed.
+Treat this repository as half-archived.
+I plan on remaking/integrating this into a future project of mine I've been working on.

 ### Features